-For rectors and heads of congregations in places where the formation/discernment process has not happened, these priests may perform same-sex weddings in non-church locations, provided they inform their Senior Warden.
-Associates at such parishes must seek the permission of the rector to perform a same-sex wedding.
+For rectors and heads of congregations in places where the formation/discernment process has not happened, these priests may perform weddings for gender and sexual minority couples in non-church locations.
+Associates at such parishes must be in conversation with the rector before performing these and all weddings.

-Retired and Non-parochial clergy may perform same-sex weddings, but must have the permission of the rector or head of congregation for weddings in Episcopal sanctuaries.
+Retired and Non-parochial clergy may perform weddings for anyone.
+They must have the permission of the rector or head of congregation for weddings in Episcopal sanctuaries.